ArctiqTeam/arctiq-copilot-trail/labs/lab3-testing/README.md

 Start with very naive prompts.
 Copilot will generate only 2 or 4 tests.
 It will not cover every edge cases.
 You can ask questions like "What edge cases are missed by our unit tests?".
 You have to review Copilot's output every single time.

+Once you're done with this section, you'll have about 16 tests.

 ### Testing the out of bound exception

+Getting Copilot to test this is the hardest part.
+Getting the other tests done was trivial as long as you've explained exactly what was expected to Copilot.

+This is from our own testing.
+Results might differ, Copilot always injects a bit of randomization in its output.

 The prompt `/tests  pawn moving out of the board and asserting that an exception has occured` didn't work.
 It made the pawn move two squares, which is impossibe, so the tests will fail.

 The new prompt `/tests  pawn moving out of the board and asserting that an exception has occured.
-Ensure the pawn moves only one square away else it's an invalid move and the exception won't be thrown because the move won't be executed. ` will still not work.
+Ensure the pawn moves only one square away else it's an invalid move and the exception won't be thrown because the move won't be executed.` will still not work.

-`/tests  pawn moving out of the board and asserting that an exception has occured.
+The prompt `/tests  pawn moving out of the board and asserting that an exception has occured.
 Ensure the destination square is only one block away from the source.` was blocked by the Responsible AI Service when using the inline chat.
 Use the side panel chat instead.

-If you use the same prompt `/tests pawn moving out of the board and asserting that an exception has occured.
-Ensure the destination square is only one block away from the source.`, it will generate a test with likely the wrong exception.
+If you use the above prompt, it will generate a test with likely the wrong exception.
 It must be `System.IndexOutOfRangeException`.
-The @terminal to fix.

-@terminal /explain will suggest a change to the caller code so it throws a `ArgumentOutOfRangeException` to match the unit test instead.
+The @terminal to fix. `@terminal /explain` will suggest a change to the caller code so it throws a `ArgumentOutOfRangeException` to match the unit test instead.
 That's wrong.

-Ask Copilot to fix the unit test instead.
+Ask Copilot to fix the unit test instead:

 `Please fix the unit test.
-The unit test has to expect the correct exception to be thrown. `
+The unit test has to expect the correct exception to be thrown.`

 The use of `ArgumentOutOfRangeException` isn't a bad suggestion by itself.
 This is what was suggested:

 ```csharp
 public bool IsValidMove(Position from, Position to, Board board)
 {